uhcc0002/uhcc0002.github.io/about.md

 IPE will also seek to enhance the capture and dissemination of feedback from real-life IPv6 deployments, trials, show cases and relevant industry projects.

-IPE will encourage the active cooperation and interaction between all relevant ETSI technical groups, external SDOs and fora as well as the research communities working in the domain of IPv6 deployment.
+IPE will encourage the active cooperation and interaction among SDOs and fora as well as the research communities working in the domain of IPv6 deployment.
 Since IPE will not develop protocol specifications, it will refer to the IETF for this.
 It is planned to communicate the progress of their work with other SDOs in order to avoid overlap and to encourage a coordinated approach.